visualregressiontesting/visual-regression-workshop/lessons/02_webdriverCSS/03_webdriverjs.md

 ### Move & Click

-1. Test the `.slider` on the "add ons" page.
+1. Write a test to capture the `.slider` on the "add ons" page.
 2. Then move the mouse over the third control circle, and test the slider again
 3. Thirdly, click on third control and test the slider a 3rd time